uriweb/uri-tides/readme.txt

 == Description ==

 Add [uri-tides] to a page and a tides widget appears.
-Pulls live data from NOAA’s Quonset Point station.
+Pulls live water temp data from NOAA Quonset Point station and display position of tide.

 TBD